 Dr. Khera has dedicated his clinical and research efforts to three main areas: testosterone, erectile dysfunction, and Peyronie’s disease.
 Soon after completing my fellowship he started the Laboratory for Andrology Research.
 His laboratory focuses on basic science research on testosterone and its effects on the prostate, stem cells to treat erectile dysfunction, the effects of finasteride on sexual function, and genetic markers of hypogonadism.
 In his laboratory he has had the opportunity to train many residents and research fellows.
 In addition to his basic science research, he has initiated numerous FDA approved clinical trials.
 His basic science and clinic experiences have allowed him to thus far give over 200 lectures at scientific meetings, publish over 100 articles in peer reviewed journals, complete 15 book chapters, and edit and write two books all in the field of sexual medicine.

 In 2007 he was awarded the American Urologic Association (AUA) Research Scholars Award to study the correlation between ED and BPH.
 In 2013 he was elected to serve a 4 year term on the American Urologic Society Examination Committee.
 Dr. Khera has also served on the AUA Peyronie’s Disease and Erectile Dysfunction Guidelines Panel.
 For the past several years he has taught numerous course in testosterone therapy and sexual dysfunction nationally and throughout the world.
-Finally, Dr. Khera currently serves as the Secretary of the Sexual Medicine Society of North America.
+Finally, Dr. Khera currently serves as the President-Elect of the Sexual Medicine Society of North America.

 Dr. Khera freely shares his time and knowledge with the general public.
 He has been voted one of Houston’s Best Doctors by Health and Sport Fitness Magazine and by Houstonia Magazine and is a frequent guest on such TV programs as Fox News’ “Ask the Doctor.”
 He also writes a blog on Men’s Health for the Houston Chronicle Newspaper.